TT-Lang Specification

 Dataflow buffer’s shape unit

 A unit in which dataflow buffer shape is expressed.
 When a dataflow buffer is created in likeness of tiled TT-NN Tensor the unit is a tile.
-If it is created in likeness of row-major TT-NN the unit is a scalar.
+If it is created in likeness of row-major TT-NN the unit is a scalar element.

-A buffer factor determines how many block sized pages are allocated by the dataflow buffer.
-In the most case it is 2 pages to allow double buffering so that both consumer and producer can make progress by having one acquired block each to work with.
+A block count determines how many blocks are allocated by the dataflow buffer.
+In the most common case it is 2 blocks to allow double buffering so that both consumer and producer can make progress by having one acquired block each to work with.

 Dataflow buffer’s acquisition function